JetBrains/kotlin-native/OBJC_INTEROP.md

 ### Kotlin singletons

-Kotlin singleton (made with `object` declaration, including `companion object`) is imported to Swift/Objective-C as class with single instance.
+Kotlin singleton (made with `object` declaration, including `companion object`) is imported to Swift/Objective-C as class with a single instance.
-The instance is available through the factory method, i.e. as `[MySingleton singleton]` in Objective-C and `MySingleton()` in Swift.
+The instance is available through the factory method, i.e. as `[MySingleton mySingleton]` in Objective-C and `MySingleton()` in Swift.

 ### NSNumber